dalton-baker/DepRegAttributes/README.md

 }
 ```

-Unbound generics do not automatically register matching interface types, so you will have to do it manually:
+Unbound generics do not automatically register with matching interfaces, so you need to specify them explicitly:
 ```c#
 [RegisterTransient(typeof(IExampleService<>))]
 public class ExampleService<T> : IExampleService<T>